The Real Reason Some People Can't Commit

 Advertisement

-The main thing to remember, in all of this, Noel reminds us, is that - as much as we demonise people who can’t commit - being commitment phobic is not an enjoyable experience for anyone either.
+The main thing to remember in all of this, Noel reminds us, is that as much as we demonize people who can’t commit, being commitment-phobic is not an enjoyable experience for anyone.
 Human beings have an innate need to foster close bonds and feel love for others.
 However, any phobia is a learned behaviour and therefore with the right time and care, it can be changed.

 "A phobic reaction to commitment feels out of their control, it upsets them," he concludes.
 "This is negative and distressing for them, as much as for anyone who is being rejected."

-So, what can you do about it if you’re struggling to allow yourself to be vulnerable to other people and form relationships?
+What can you do if you’re struggling to allow yourself to be vulnerable to other people and form relationships?

 "To treat a phobia, we need to do exposure therapy," Noel says.
 "We need to find out when these decisions started to become frightening and difficult, look at the behavioural responses to those decisions, and then we help them understand how they have reinforced them."

-At the end of the Runaway Bride we learn that Julia Roberts’ character Maggie has been running for a very good reason.
+At the end of Runaway Bride we learn that Julia Roberts’ character, Maggie, has been running for a very good reason.
 It was fight or flight.
 She was bolting on people who cared about her because she didn’t really understand herself or what she wanted.
 It was only after taking a break from relationships altogether in order to get to know herself properly, even down to what sort of eggs she actually liked, that she was ready to commit.

 "There is nothing biologically wrong with someone who can’t commit," Noel concludes.
 "We can empower them to understand that."